htmsk138/sheeteria/src/about.md

 ### Intermediate and advanced piano solo

 The arrangements that say 'piano solo' are designed for intermediate and advanced players.
-They may contain multiple voices on one hand or rather tricky rhythms, but no awkward fingerings, fast repeated notes or chord voicings wider than a octave.
+They may contain multiple voices on one hand or rather tricky rhythms, but no awkward fingerings, fast repeated notes or chord voicings wider than an octave.

 ### Easy piano solo